 I'm also a foodie 🍝, snowboarder 🏂, lover of boardgames and hackathons 🕹.

 My focus on User Experiences and Interaction Design is supplemented by experiences in Research, Multimedia, & Technology.
 These skills are used in diverse collaborations across various platforms (iOS, mobile, web, TV, physical spaces & installations).
 They help contribute to dynamic plans and iterative design processes.

 |MULTIMEDIA||INTERACTION DESIGN & UX||TECHNOLOGY|

-- (2018) Peabody Award: Visual Editions, Google Creative Lab team.
+(2018) Peabody Award: Google Creative Lab, Visual Editions.
 Editions at Play.

 VR environment for American ESL primary school students: A Design Process and Interactive Prototype.